Dollar under duress as markets temper Fed taper view

 "Right now, it looks to us that investors expect about $10 billion tapering in September, combined with extremely dovish language, but no change in the timetable for ending QE," said Steven Englander, Citi's global head of G10 FX Strategy.

-A Reuters survey of 69 economists on Monday also showed the majority expected the Fed to trim its $85 billion monthly bond-buying programme by a modest $10 billion.
+A Reuters survey of 69 economists on Monday also showed the majority expected the Fed to trim its $85 billion monthly bond-buying program by a modest $10 billion.

 This has also helped many emerging market currencies recover from a recent selloff.
 However, the threat of renewed capital outflows continues to linger, a point that central banks in Indonesia, the Philippines and South Korea will have to contend with as they hold their policy reviews.